 Sports betting is one of the most lucrative industries worldwide.
-However, the United States is missing out due to a federal ban known as the Professional and Amateur Sports Protection Act, or PASPA.
-Under PASPA, 46 states are barred from hosting any type of regulated brick-and-mortar sports betting activity.
+However, the United States missed out on the benefits for a long period of time due to a federal ban known as the Professional and Amateur Sports Protection Act, or PASPA.
+Under PASPA, 46 states were barred from hosting any type of regulated brick-and-mortar sports betting activity.

 Where Did PASPA Come From?

 PASPA, otherwise known as the Bradley Act, was passed back in 1992 in an effort to thwart the rise of sports betting in the US.
 The law was named after its main sponsor, Senator Bill Bradley of New Jersey.
 Gambling expansion was on the rise at the time, with South Dakota, Iowa, Colorado, Illinois, Mississippi, Louisiana and Missouri all legalizing casinos in the years leading up to PASPA.
 Before South Dakota legalized casino gambling in 1989, only Nevada and New Jersey had any sort of legal commercial gambling.

-Which States Are Exempt From PASPA?
+Which States Were Exempt From PASPA?

 The only four states exempted from the federal ban on American sports betting are Nevada, Delaware, Montana and Oregon.
 These states were exempt from the ban because they already some form of sports betting already in place.
 Nevada is the center of American sports betting action.
 Las Vegas is the only location in the country where you can walk into a brick-and-mortar sportsbook and place single-game wagers.

 Oregon had something called Sports Action that ran through the state Lottery.
 It was a parlay card system that offered NFL betting lines in its first year, then added the NBA in its second.
 Sports Action was not very successful regarding sales and also prompted a lawsuit from the NBA.

 The Delaware Lottery also ran a parlay card system on NFL games.
 Their system was not pulling in enough revenue to justify its existence, so it was discontinued after one season.
 In 2009, the state attempted to introduce Nevada-style sports betting as a way to jumpstart their economy, but the NFL, NHL, MLB, NBA and NCAA took legal action against them.

 Montana was different from the other states because they didn’t have any sort of Lottery parlay system or single-game wagering.
 Their exemption came via a sports pool law that allows establishments licensed to sell alcohol to provide betting square contests.
 These establishments do not take any portion of the prize pool.

-Does PASPA Apply To Online Sports Betting?
+Did PASPA Apply To Online Sports Betting?